salvat1on/GodsEye_4.0/README.md

 8) Camera feed recorder and downloader

 These features are intended for use by law enforcement, government and military for much larger engagements and operations.
-Law enforcement, government or military interested in obtaining these features should contact me via linkedin.
+Law enforcement, government or military interested in obtaining these features can contact me via linkedin.
 ------------------------------------------------------------------------